 Engineer to humanitarian activist

-After her studies, she served as a Ugandan parliamentarian for 11 years, focused on development and women’s issues for international organizations.
-Her husband, opposition politician Kizza Besigye, has run four times as a presidential candidate in Uganda.
+After her studies, she served as a parliamentarian in Uganda for 11 years, focused on development and women’s issues for international organizations.
+Her husband, opposition politician Kizza Besigye, unsuccessfully ran four times for president in Uganda.

-Byanyima weathered a recent crisis at her own organization.
-In June, Oxfam International vowed to improve after it was sternly reprimanded by a British watchdog agency for having a toxic work culture that led to a sexual abuse and exploitation scandal in Haiti.
+Byanyima weathered a recent crisis in her last post.
+In June, Oxfam International vowed to make improvements after it was sternly reprimanded by a British watchdog agency for having a toxic work culture that led to a sexual abuse and exploitation scandal in Haiti.

 The Nairobi-based anti-poverty organization was cited for mismanagement and lack of accountability because of employees using prostitutes, downloading pornography, and bullying and intimidating others.
 It also was called out for potential child abuse and failing to use enough resources to protect its own staff.